RogerLuo-Code/coding-practice/docs/lc-solutions/lc0700-0799/lc0797-all-paths-from-source-to-target.md

 ## Solution

-### Approach - DFS
+### Approach - DFS with Backtracking

 Use DFS to traverse all nodes and save the path while traversing, If find target target, append the path results.
 Otherwise, backtracking the path by removing nodes.

-Since it is a DAG, no need a visited set since it won't get stuck in a loop (no cycles//loops).
+Since it is a Directed Acyclic Graph (DAG), no need a visited set since it won't get stuck in a loop (no cycles//loops).
 Actually the visited set will prevent from finding all paths.
 Some nodes may need to be visited multiple times when it has multiple indegree.

 === "Python"
     ```python